 We test our goodwill and other intangible assets for impairment annually or more frequently if events or circumstances indicate impairment may exist.
-Examples of such events or circumstances could include a significant change in business climate or a loss of significant customers.
-We apply a two-step fair value-based test to assess goodwill for impairment.
+Examples of such events or circumstances could include a significant change in business climate, a loss of significant customers, or a significant decline in stock price.
+We make a qualitative evaluation about the likelihood of goodwill impairment to determine whether we should calculate the fair value of a reporting unit.
+If our evaluation indicates a likelihood of goodwill impairment, we apply a two-step fair value-based test to assess goodwill for impairment.
 The first step compares the fair value of a reporting unit to its carrying amount, including goodwill.
 If the carrying amount of the reporting unit exceeds its fair value, the second step is then performed.
 The second step compares the carrying amount of the reporting unit's goodwill to the fair value of the goodwill.
 If the fair value of the goodwill is less than the carrying amount, an impairment loss would be recorded in our statements of operations.
 Intangible assets with definite lives are amortized over their estimated useful lives and are also reviewed for impairment if events or changes in circumstances indicate that their carrying amount may not be realizable.